 School Developed Courses are designed by an individual school, or group of schools, to meet the local needs of a group of students.
-School Developed Courses require the endorsement of NESA through the Board Endorsement Panel.
+School Developed Courses require the endorsement of NESA through the School Developed Board Endorsed Course Panel.

 University Developed Courses are developed by universities in conjunction with a school or group of schools or school system for the particular needs of high-ability Stage 6 students.
-They require the endorsement of NESA through a recommendation of the NESA Appraisal Panel.
+They require the endorsement of NESA through the University Developed Board Endorsed Course Panel.

 Assessment and Credentialling

 Content Endorsed and School Developed Board Endorsed Courses, when completed as HSC courses, are not externally examined and have an unmoderated school assessment mark recorded on the Higher School Certificate Record of Achievement.
 Schools are responsible for ensuring that marks submitted to NESA are aligned to the Stage 6 Board Endorsed Course Performance Descriptions.